Tata Family Tree

 Naval Tata (30 August 1904 – 5 May 1989)

 Naval Tata was not born into the main Tata family.
 He was born in 1904 in a middle-class Parsi family in Bombay.
 His father, Hormusji Tata, was a spinning mill master who died when Naval was only four years old.
 It is not clear if Hormusji was directly related to the wealthy Tata family who later adopted his son, despite sharing the same surname.
 However, it is certain that Hormusji was not as wealthy as the Tatas.
 Hirabai Daboo, the wife of Jamshedji Tata who established the Tata group in the 1800s, had a sister named Cooverbai Daboo.
 Cooverbai married Shapoorji Rao, and they had a daughter named Ratanbai Rao.
 Ratanbai married Hormusji Tata, and Naval was born to the couple in 1904.
 Although Naval was adopted by the Tata family, he, in fact, was not an outsider as he was the son of the niece of the founder’s wife.
 After Hormusji passed away, Ratanbai had difficulty raising her children in Mumbai and eventually moved to Navsari in Gujarat.
 According to reports, Ratanbai made a living by doing Zardosi embroidery.
 After a while, Naval and his siblings were sent to the JN Petit Parsi orphanage in Surat.
 During the time when Naval was living at the orphanage, Jamshedji Tata had two sons, Dorabji and Ratanji, but neither of them had children to succeed them.
 In 1918, Sir Ratan Tata died at the age of 47, and the Tata family believed that they needed to adopt a son to carry on the family’s legacy.
 Lady Navajbai, Sir Ratan Tata’s wife, who was also known as Lady Tata, decided to adopt a young Naval (13-year-old).
 After completing his education at the University of Mumbai and later in England, Naval joined the Tata business in 1930.
 He married twice and had three sons.
-His sons Ratan Tata (5th Chairman of the Tata Group) and Jimmy Tatat are from his first wife, Sooni Commissariat, while his son Noel Tata is from his 2nd wife, Simone Naval Tata, a Swiss woman and a Catholic who ran Lakme and served as chairperson of Trent.
+His sons Ratan Tata (deceased on 9 October 2024; 5th Chairman of the Tata Group) and Jimmy Tatat are from his first wife, Sooni Commissariat, while his son Noel Tata is from his 2nd wife, Simone Naval Tata, a Swiss woman and a Catholic who ran Lakme and served as chairperson of Trent.
 Naval Tata maintained a strong connection to his past and at one point made a statement,

 I am grateful to God for giving me an opportunity to experience the pangs of poverty, which more than anything (else) moulded my character in later years of my life.”